-Procedure

 Participants in this experiment read two laws.
-Following the same instructions used in the first experiment, participants were told that they are about to participate in a series of unrelated studies that were grouped together for efficiency purposes, and that the first study is about public interpretation of parliament legislation (the full description of the procedure is detailed above).
+Following the same instructions used in the first experiment, participants were told that they were about to participate in a series of unrelated studies that were grouped together for efficiency purposes, and that the first study was about public interpretation of parliamentary laws.
 In this experiment, all participants first read the NL and responded to the same set of questions regarding that law as in the first experiment.
-Then, participants were randomly assigned to read one of two additional laws: the identity-neutral law on food regulation used in the first experiment, or the Non-discrimination in Public Accommodations Act.
-The goal was to examine whether, compared with a neutral law, a non-discrimination law would counter the backlash effect of the NL.
+Then, participants were randomly assigned to read one of two additional laws: the identity-neutral law on food regulation used in the first experiment or the Non-Discrimination in Public Accommodations Act.
 As in the first experiment, the texts were similar in length, linguistic register, and overall complexity.
-In each condition, participants were asked to answer a few questions about each law, including whether they think that the law is “a good law” (thus, in this experiment we collected information on support in the NL from all participants).
-Following the same procedure used in experiment 1, participants were then told that they are transferred to a different study and after a few seconds, they were presented with the same series of short dilemmas concerning the allocation of private and public resources to different minority groups.
+In each condition, participants were asked to answer a few questions about each law, including whether they thought that the law is “a good law” (thus, in this experiment we collected information on support of the NL from all participants).
+The goal was to examine whether, compared with a neutral law, an anti-discrimination law would counter the backlash effect of the NL.

+Following the same procedure used in Experiment 1, participants were then told that, after completing the first survey, they would be transferred to a different study; after a few moments, they were presented with the same series of short dilemmas as in Experiment 1 concerning the allocation of private and public resources to different minority groups.
 The remaining procedure and data collection were identical to the first experiment.

-Results
+B. Results

-We subjected the data to a mixed within and between subjects general linear model predicting discrimination from treatment (between subjects), group (Arab/UO/LGBT/USSR; within subject) and sphere (Private/Public; within subject).
-The general patterns of group-based and sphere-based discrimination were replicated in the second experiment (table and figures provided in the online appendix).
-The great similarly between these results and the results from the first experiment attested to the robustness of the patterns we detected in the data.
+We subjected the data to a mixed within- and between-subjects general linear model predicting discrimination based on the treatment (between subjects), type of minority group (Arab/LGBT/USSR/OU; within subject) and sphere (private/public sphere; within subject).
+The general patterns of group-based and sphere-based discrimination were replicated in the second experiment (table and figures are provided in the online appendix).
+The strong similarity between these results and the results from Experiment 1 attest to the robustness of the patterns we detected in the data.

-Turning to examine whether a nondiscrimination law may counter the anti-discriminatory backlash impact of the NL, we compared the impact of two legal combinations, NL+ neutral law vs. NL+ Non-Discrimination law, on the supporters and objectors of the NL.
+To examine whether an anti-discrimination law might counter the anti-discriminatory backlash impact of the NL, we compared the impact of two legal combinations—NL+ neutral law vs. NL+ anti-discrimination law—on the supporters and opponents of the NL.
 Figure 4 plots the results.
-First, we see the across ideological positions, exposure to the Non-Discrimination Law compared with a neutral law lowered the allocation of resources to all minority groups (F(1,302) = 3.279, p = .07).
-This result is counterintuitive from the perspective of the expressive law theory, that predicts that a law that prohibits discrimination towards minorities would foster greater inclusion and less discrimination.
-However, this result is consistent with reactance theory, as the psychological need to react against the NL may be reduced after exposure to the Non-Discrimination Law.
-More specifically, accounting for ideological position towards the NL reveals that the source of the effect is the NL objectors.
-As in experiment 1, the NL objectors were more inclusive towards minorities than the NL supporters in both condition groups (Table 3 provides the means and SDs, F(1,302) = 16.8, p < .001).
-Yet objectors who read the NL followed by the Non-discrimination Law were significantly less inclusive than objectors who read the NL followed by a neutral law (Figure 5, right panel).
-This interaction was significant F(1,302) = 6.2, p = .014); the Non-Discrimination law effectively eroded the overall difference between the NL objectors and supporters in their allocation of resources to minorities (see Table 3).
+First, we see that, across ideological positions, exposure to the anti-discrimination law compared with the neutral law lowered the allocation of resources to all minority groups (F(1,302) = 3.279, p = .07).
+This result is counterintuitive from the perspective of expressive law theory, which predicts that a law that prohibits discrimination toward minorities would foster greater inclusion and less discrimination.
+However, this result is consistent with reactance theory, finding that the psychological need to react against the NL is reduced after exposure to the anti-discrimination law.
+More specifically, accounting for ideological position toward the NL reveals that the backlash effect, which produced greater inclusiveness, occurred with the NL opponents.
+As in Experiment 1, they were more inclusive toward minorities than the NL supporters in both condition groups; see Table 3 for the means and SDs: F(1,302) = 16.8, p < .001.
+Yet opponents who read the NL followed by the anti-discrimination law were significantly less inclusive than those who read the NL followed by a neutral law (see Figure 5, right panel).
+Thus the anti-discrimination law effectively eroded the overall difference between the NL opponents and supporters in their allocation of resources to minorities.